Search the Library Catalog

 - Frequently Asked Questions for Law Students

 - Selected Readings for First Year Law Students

 - Legal Research Registration Codes - These are your personal passwords.
 Make sure to register these today.
 This is how you get Bloomberg, Lexis, Westlaw, and TWEN.

-Finals are here!
-The law library has resources to help you through this time:
+The law library has resources to help you through the stress of finals: